Alberta Record

 • Section 103(1) of the Wildlife Act is amended to add a new clause (z.1), granting regulation-making authority.

-• The new authority specifically covers 'respecting feeding and attracting wildlife, including prohibitions'.
+• This authority specifically enables regulations concerning the feeding and attracting of wildlife, including prohibitions.

 Why it matters